 As of 1 February 2012, it also includes the extra-budgetary privatization account of the former National Property Fund.

 On 1 January 2013, the key amendment to the Budgetary Rules Act came into force, which significantly expanded the CZK-denominated treasury single account and allowed the administration of treasury single account in foreign currencies, whereas this year the Czech National Bank technically established an account in EUR on 2 April 2013.

-As at 1 January 2013, the single treasury account was expanded to include all cash resources on the accounts of mandatory clients, i.e. state funds and the Czech Republic Land Fund, the National Fund, state contributory organisations with a five-year transition period and external funds of state organisational units, as well as cash resources on the accounts of non-mandatory clients designated for receiving cash resources from the state budget, state funds and the National Fund for local government units and voluntary associations of municipalities, regional councils of the cohesion regions, public research institutes, public universities, the Railway Infrastructure Administration and other legal entities, opened with the Ministry’s consent.
+As at 1 January 2013, the treasury single accounts have been expanded to include all cash resources on the accounts of mandatory clients, i.e. state funds and the Czech Republic Land Fund, the National Fund, state contributory organisations with a five-year transition period and external funds of state organisational units, as well as cash resources on the accounts of non-mandatory clients designated for receiving cash resources from the state budget, state funds and the National Fund for local government units and voluntary associations of municipalities, regional councils of the cohesion regions, public research institutes, public universities, the Railway Infrastructure Administration and other legal entities, opened with the Ministry’s consent.

-Treasury single account is administered by the Czech National Bank as a paying agent of the Czech Government.
-This account is not allowed to show a debit balance.
+Treasury single accounts are administered by the Czech National Bank as a paying agent of the Czech government.
+This accounts are not allowed to show a debit balance.

-The reasons for establishing of the treasury single account were following:
+The reasons for establishing of the treasury single accounts were following:

 minimization of the liquidity risk of the state,

 effective planning of the issuance activity and lending operations, thus minimizing interest costs.

 Repo operations are the most common instrument used for the purposes of cash management of the treasury single accounts.
 Repo operations are collateralized investments due within two weeks, with T-bills or Czech National Bank bills used as collateral.
 Overnight depo operations are another instrument that is also used.
 In case of shortages of cash resources, loans in form of repo or depo operations are available.